HeiderJeffer/Modeling-for-Societal-Complexity-in-Healthcare/README.md

 **Introduction**

-The increasing complexity of healthcare systems, especially in addressing aging-related challenges, necessitates innovative approaches for developing sustainable and effective policies. **In silico models**---computational simulations of real-world phenomena---offer an unparalleled opportunity to understand, predict, and optimize healthcare processes.
-However, the successful deployment of such models requires an in-depth understanding of **societal complexity**, encompassing stakeholder dynamics, institutional constraints, and incentive structures.
+The increasing complexity of healthcare systems, particularly in addressing aging-related challenges, calls for innovative, multi-disciplinary approaches to develop sustainable and effective policies.
+Computational simulations of real-world phenomena, known as *in silico* models, provide unparalleled opportunities to optimize healthcare processes by understanding and predicting system dynamics.
+However, deploying these models requires a nuanced understanding of societal complexity, including stakeholder dynamics, institutional barriers, and incentive structures.

-This research aims to bridge the gap between advanced computational modeling and its real-world application by leveraging **participatory modeling** approaches.
-These approaches bring together diverse stakeholders to collaboratively develop models that reflect societal and systemic nuances, ensuring both accuracy and usability.
+This research aims to bridge the gap between advanced computational modeling and real-world healthcare applications by leveraging **participatory modeling**.
+This collaborative approach engages diverse stakeholders to co-develop models that reflect societal and systemic nuances, ensuring both accuracy and usability.

 **Research Objectives**

 1.  **Develop a Participatory Modeling Framework**\
-    Create a research protocol that captures the agency complexities, structural hindrances, and incentive dynamics in healthcare systems, with a focus on adopting in silico models at the hospital level.
+    Establish a research protocol to capture agency complexities, structural hindrances, and incentive dynamics, focusing on hospital-level adoption of *in silico* models.

-2.  **Model the Societal Complexity of In Silico Model Deployment**\
+2.  **Model Societal Complexity in Model Deployment**\
-    Design a **System Dynamics Model (SDM)** to simulate interactions between stakeholders, such as clinicians, hospital administrators, and policymakers.
-The model will explore:
+    Use System Dynamics Modeling (SDM) and Hidden Markov Models (HMMs) to simulate interactions between stakeholders, such as clinicians, administrators, and policymakers, to explore:

-    -   Barriers to model adoption.
+    -   Barriers to adoption,

-    -   Strategies for incentivizing uptake.
+    -   Strategies for incentivizing uptake,

     -   Policy implications for healthcare delivery optimization.

 3.  **Validate Participatory Methods and Policies**\
-    Develop actionable policies through participatory workshops and validate the outcomes with real-world stakeholders and data.
+    Develop actionable policies through participatory workshops and validate outcomes using real-world stakeholder feedback and data.

-4.  **Impact Evaluation**\
+4.  **Evaluate Impact**\
-    Measure the effectiveness of participatory modeling in driving the adoption and success of in silico models within healthcare organizations.
+    Measure the effectiveness of participatory modeling in fostering *in silico* model adoption and its effect on healthcare optimization.

-**Research Methodology\
+**Research Approach**
-**

-1.  **Literature Review**\
+**Mixed Methods Framework**

+This research integrates qualitative and quantitative methodologies to provide a comprehensive understanding of societal complexities in healthcare systems.
+A **concurrent triangulation design** will ensure that insights from both qualitative and quantitative data collection are validated and synthesized iteratively.

+**1. Literature Review**

-    Conduct a systematic review of participatory modeling and in silico applications in healthcare to identify best practices and gaps in current approaches.
+-   Conduct a systematic review of participatory modeling and *in silico* applications in healthcare.

+-   Identify best practices and gaps, providing a foundation for the proposed framework.

-2.  **Stakeholder Engagement**
+**2. Stakeholder Engagement**

+**Qualitative Data Collection**

-    -   Collaborate with clinicians, administrators, and patients to co-develop models.
+-   **Workshops**: Host participatory sessions with stakeholders (e.g., clinicians, patients, administrators) to explore challenges, motivations, and perceptions related to *in silico* model adoption.

-    -   Utilize workshops, interviews, and surveys to gather qualitative data.
+-   **Interviews**: Conduct semi-structured interviews to gather in-depth insights into stakeholders' behaviors, concerns, and expectations.

+-   **Document Analysis**: Analyze policies, healthcare guidelines, and organizational documents to identify institutional barriers.

+**Quantitative Data Collection**

+-   **Surveys**: Distribute structured questionnaires to measure attitudes, priorities, and the prevalence of identified barriers.

+-   **Observational Data**: Collect real-world data on current workflows, resource allocations, and decision-making processes within healthcare systems.

-3.  **Model Development**
+**3. Model Development**

+**System Dynamics Modeling (SDM)**

-    -   Use **System Dynamics Modeling (SDM)** to represent societal and organizational complexities.
+-   Use SDM to simulate interactions among stakeholders and visualize systemic feedback loops.

+-   Quantify the impact of proposed policies and strategies on model adoption.

+**Hidden Markov Models (HMMs)**

-    -   Integrate Hidden Markov Models (HMMs) to capture uncertainties in stakeholder behavior and decision-making.
+-   Incorporate HMMs to account for behavioral uncertainties and transition probabilities in stakeholder decision-making processes.

+**Integration of Qualitative Insights**

+-   Map qualitative findings (e.g., resistance themes, collaboration patterns) into model parameters to ensure they reflect real-world complexity.

-4.  **Validation and Refinement**
+**4. Validation and Refinement**

+-   **Participatory Feedback**: Present preliminary models to stakeholders in workshops and incorporate their feedback.

-    -   Perform validation against real-world case studies at Karolinska University Hospital.
+-   **Case Study Application**: Test models against real-world scenarios at Karolinska University Hospital to refine their accuracy.

-    -   Iterate the model based on stakeholder feedback and data analysis.
+-   **Triangulated Analysis**: Compare model outputs with qualitative narratives and survey results to validate findings.

-5.  **Policy Recommendations**
+**5. Policy Recommendations**

-    -   Propose evidence-based policies for facilitating in silico model adoption.
+-   Develop evidence-based policies informed by model simulations and stakeholder insights.

-    -   Evaluate recommendations during the planned secondment at VU Amsterdam.
+-   Pilot these recommendations during the planned secondment at VU Amsterdam and refine based on further feedback.

+**Expected Findings**

+1.  **Framework Development**

+    -   A validated participatory modeling framework tailored to the complexities of healthcare systems.

+    -   Practical guidelines for integrating stakeholder perspectives into computational models.

+2.  **Insights into Societal Complexity**

+    -   Quantitative identification of key barriers (e.g., adoption rates, resource constraints).

+    -   Qualitative understanding of stakeholder dynamics and institutional challenges.

+3.  **Policy Effectiveness**

+    -   Evidence-based strategies to incentivize model uptake.

+    -   Improved hospital-level outcomes through optimized resource allocation and stakeholder collaboration.

+4.  **Validation of Participatory Modeling**

+    -   Enhanced stakeholder alignment and ownership of *in silico* models.

+    -   Greater usability and acceptance of proposed policies, leading to broader implementation.

 **Year Planning**

-**Year 1: Foundations and Exploration**
+**Year 1: Foundations**

--   Conduct a comprehensive literature review on participatory modeling and in silico models.
+-   Conduct literature review.

--   Engage with initial stakeholders to map societal and organizational complexities.
+-   Initiate stakeholder engagement through interviews and surveys.

--   Develop a preliminary framework for participatory modeling.
+-   Develop a preliminary SDM framework.

--   Begin technical modeling work, focusing on System Dynamics Modeling (SDM) as a foundational approach.

-**Year 2: Model Development and Stakeholder Engagement**
+**Year 2: Model Refinement**

--   Finalize the initial System Dynamics Model based on stakeholder feedback.
+-   Integrate qualitative findings into SDMs.

--   Incorporate Hidden Markov Models (HMMs) to address behavioral uncertainties.
+-   Incorporate HMMs to address uncertainties.

--   Conduct participatory workshops with stakeholders to refine and validate the models.
+-   Conduct participatory workshops to validate the models.

--   Planned secondment to VU Amsterdam (August, 6 months): Focus on institutional dynamics in healthcare organizations and refine participatory methods.

-**Year 3: Validation and Policy Development**
+**Year 3: Validation**

--   Apply models to case studies, particularly at Karolinska University Hospital (April, 4 months).
+-   Apply models to case studies at Karolinska University Hospital.

--   Test and validate policy recommendations with real-world stakeholders.

--   Refine models and outputs based on validation results.
+-   Refine policies based on validation feedback.

+-   Test recommendations at VU Amsterdam.

-**Year 4: Dissemination and Finalization**
+**Year 4: Dissemination**

--   Publish findings in peer-reviewed journals and present at international conferences.
+-   Publish findings in peer-reviewed journals.

--   Finalize a robust participatory modeling protocol and validated policies for in silico model adoption.
+-   Finalize the participatory modeling framework.

 -   Complete and defend the doctoral thesis.

-**Expected Outcomes**

--   A robust participatory modeling framework tailored to healthcare contexts.

--   Insights into stakeholder dynamics and barriers to in silico model adoption.

--   Actionable policies for hospital-level deployment of in silico models.

--   Contributions to the broader academic discourse on participatory modeling and healthcare optimization.

 **Significance**

-This research aligns with the objectives of the **InSilicoHealth doctoral network** by addressing challenges in deploying in silico models for healthy aging.
-By incorporating societal complexity through participatory methods, the project seeks to ensure that these models are not only technically sound but also socially viable and impactful.
-This work has the potential to revolutionize how healthcare organizations adopt computational tools to enhance patient outcomes and operational efficiency.\
+This research addresses the challenges of deploying *in silico* models for healthy aging by incorporating societal complexity through participatory methods.
+By combining qualitative and quantitative data collection and analysis, the project ensures that these models are not only technically sound but also socially viable and impactful.
+The results have the potential to revolutionize how healthcare organizations adopt computational tools to enhance patient outcomes and operational efficiency.
-\

 "I authorize the processing of my personal data pursuant to art.
 13 of Legislative Decree no. 196 of 30 June 2003 - \"Personal Data Protection Code\" and art.
 13 of GDPR 679/16 - \"European Regulation on the Protection of Personal Data\".

-![Red text on a black background Description automatically generated](./images/media/image1.png)
+Heider Jeffer

 17th November 2024